Renewable energy

 Purpose

-To obtain an overview of renewable energy in the Netherlands
+To obtain an overview of renewable energy in the Netherlands.

 Target population

-All installations that produce renewable energy
+All installations that produce and/or use renewable energy.

 Statistical unit